Board of Directors

 Rick King moved to Onancock in 2017 with his wife Janis (an accomplished sculptor and painter), has been actively involved with art associations, and previously served on the HOS Board.
 While Rick was still working full time, he volunteered and oversaw the construction of the “LOVE Sign” in front of HOS.
 He recently retired after 40 years in the home building industry and oversaw the completion of the new playground in 2021.
 Rick and Janis have four married children with seven grandchildren.
 Rick is a member of ESVA Historical Society, an active member and golfer at ESYCC and enjoys boating, fishing and wood working.

 Margie is originally from Philadelphia.
 She and her husband retired from the Art Department at UNC Pembroke and moved to Onancock in 2021.
-They have a studio at HOS, Steppingstone Arts, offering their creative work, jewelry from India, and antiques.
+They have a studio at HOS, Steppingstone Arts, offering their work, jewelry from India, and antiques.
 Margie earned her MFA (Printmaking) from East Carolina University (2003) and her BA (Art) from Temple University (1982).
-Her artwork has been in over one hundred national and international exhibitions.
-Margie’s professional career spans the printing and publishing industry, international ecotourism, and university teaching.
+She has exhibited worldwide, and her career spans the printing and publishing industry, international ecotourism, and university teaching.
 She lectures internationally on fine art and design and is co-author of Introduction to Digital Art and Design, 3rd Edition, Kendall Hunt, Publisher.
-Margie has served on the board of directors of the Pennsylvania Association of Environmental Educators (Treasurer), the Red Springs Arts Council (President), the Environmental Conservation Tourism Association (Vice President) and is currently President of Jumbo Arts International.
-She is the Publisher of the Journal of Creative Arts & Minds.
+Margie has served on several boards, is currently President of Jumbo Arts International, and is the Publisher of the Journal of Creative Arts & Minds.

 Sarah Nock, an Eastern Shore native, is an Onancock Town Council member and an ex-officio member of the Friends of Onancock School board.
 As the daughter of a former teacher at the school (Anne Nock – Math, Science, Latin) and an architectural historian (L. Floyd Nock III), she is passionate about preserving the history among us, in particular at the Historic Onancock School.